Tanz0rz/haxe-fmod/extension/functions.md

 ## studio_eventdescription_getuserproperty
 <!-- Studio::EventDescription::getUserProperty -->
-verdict: covered EventDescription.getUserProperty(name) walks the properties FMOD reports by index and returns the one with that name, so the same FmodUserProperty comes back as from FMOD's lookup by name.
+verdict: covered EventDescription.getUserProperty(name) walks the properties FMOD reports by index and returns the one with that name.
+The same FmodUserProperty comes back as from FMOD's lookup by name.

 ## studio_eventdescription_setcallback
 <!-- Studio::EventDescription::setCallback -->
-verdict: covered haxefmod covers this with EventDescription.setCallback(handler, ?mask), which remembers a handler that createInstance installs on every instance made from the description from then on.
+verdict: covered haxefmod covers this with EventDescription.setCallback(handler, ?mask).
+It remembers a handler that createInstance installs on every later instance made from the description.

 ## studio_eventinstance_getsystem
 <!-- Studio::EventInstance::getSystem -->
-verdict: covered haxefmod has one Studio system, and StudioSystem reaches it directly, so an instance never needs to hand it back.
+verdict: covered haxefmod has one Studio system, and StudioSystem reaches it directly.
+An instance never needs to hand it back.

 ## studio_system_getparameterdescriptionbyid
 <!-- Studio::System::getParameterDescriptionByID -->